jeremjlr/MurphySecurity/README.md

         return False
 ```

-I recommend using camera modules which are always recording
+I recommend using camera modules which are always recording in night vision (those who always look pinkish) because for now if a camera switches from day vision to night vision, it might trigger the detection.
+I don't have such camera modules so I haven't been able to test it yet.

-Adding new 433Mhz detectors/keys is very simple just go to the detectors tab and make your device emit its signals (press the keys' buttons, open/close a door detector, etc...) and the system should detect it automatically.
+Adding new 433Mhz detectors/keys is very simple.
+Just go to the detectors tab and make your device emit its signals (press the keys' buttons, open/close a door detector, etc...) and the system should detect it automatically.
 You can then choose a name and a behavior and add it.

-You can set up alarms by following the manufacturer instructions and going to the app's parameters to emit the alarm code whenever it is requiered.
+You can set up alarms by following the manufacturer instructions and going to the parameters tab to emit the core's 433Mhz code whenever it is requiered.
 Once it is set up, enabling/disabling security should also trigger a little alarm bip.
 There is also a button to generate new codes in case of conflict.